fshowalter/movielog-archive/reviews/three-on-a-match-1932.md

 :grade: C+
 :pull_quote: _Three on a Match_ works despite all the crazy.
 Or is it because of it?
 I’m not sure.
 With a cast this good, one is hard-pressed to care.
 ---
 Until a 1948 Supreme Court ruling, the five major Hollywood studios controlled the entire movie business, from production to distribution.
 The studios contracted performers and paid them a salary.
-In turn, the performers worked five days a week like anyone else.
-When one film was done, they moved to another.
+The performers worked five days a week like anyone else.
+When one film wrapped, they moved to another.
 Thus, films like _Three on a Match_ came stock-piled with current and future stars.

 The story begins in the fall of 1919.
 The film sets the time with what's now a common device, a montage of newspaper headlines.
 Jack Dempsey wins the world heavyweight title.
 Prohibition passes.
 Woman's suffrage passes.
 Then, a smaller article.
 The New York City schools are set to reopen after summer vacation.